Genivia/ugrep/README.md

 - add new and updated features, including [indexing (beta release)](https://github.com/Genivia/ugrep-indexer)

-- share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks) with the community, showing that ugrep is almost always faster than other grep tools
+- further increase performance and share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks) with the community, showing that ugrep is almost always faster than other grep tools

-- make ugrep even faster, see [my article](https://www.genivia.com/ugrep.html) and planned optimizations [#288](https://github.com/Genivia/ugrep/issues/288)

 Overview
 --------